mtahakoroglu/gait-driven-inertial-navigation-dataset/README.md

 <h4>Experiment 18 (2017-11-22-11-48-35)</h4>

-<p align="justify">We see that the 7<sup>th</sup> stride is not detected in the plots below.
-Notice that this is the example experiment that is shown in the paper.</p>
+<p align="justify">We see that the 7<sup>th</sup> stride is not detected in the plots below (look at the paper to see PyShoe LSTM robust ZV detector result - it is even worse than SHOE or VICON for this experiment).</p>

 <!---
 <img src="results/figs/vicon_obsolete/exp18.jpg" alt="optimal detector results for experiment 18 (2017-11-22-11-48-35) VICON dataset" width=%100 height=auto>